rashidasohail/ToDo-Application-using-Laravel/README.md

 Features

-Add new to-do tasks with title and description
+1.Add new to-do tasks with title and description

-View a list of all tasks
+2.View a list of all tasks

-Edit and update tasks
+3.Edit and update tasks

-Delete tasks
+4.Delete tasks

-Validation for required fields
+5.Validation for required fields